[Rev. 5/4/2013 2:50:05 PM]

 3. If the conviction for which a licensee’s license was revoked is reversed on appeal and the licensee is acquitted or discharged, his or her license becomes effective from the date of the acquittal or discharge.

-1. Except as otherwise provided in subsection 6, a person licensed as a nursing facility administrator may not be the administrator of record of more than one nursing facility at the same time for more than 90 days in a calendar year.
+1. Except as otherwise provided in subsection 8, a person licensed as a nursing facility administrator or health services executive may not be the administrator of record of more than one nursing facility at the same time for more than 90 days in a calendar year.

-2. Except as otherwise provided in subsections 3 and 6, a person licensed as an administrator of a residential facility for groups may be an administrator of record for not more than 150 beds located in not more than five residential facilities for groups.
+3. Except as otherwise provided in subsections 4 and 8, a person licensed as an administrator of a residential facility for groups or health services executive who is the administrator of record for more than one facility may be an administrator of record for not more than 150 beds located in not more than five residential facilities for groups.
+For purposes of this subsection, multiple facilities located on the same campus are deemed to be a single facility.

-3. If a person licensed as an administrator of a residential facility for groups operates more than one residential facility for groups, the administrator must:
+4. If a person licensed as an administrator of a residential facility for groups or health services executive operates more than one residential facility for groups, the person must:

 (a) Immediately notify the Board that he or she is operating more than one residential facility for groups; and